-This shutoff valve is necessary to guard against the possibility of gasoline siphoning through the supply line to the carburetor and into the engine in case the carburetor float valve doesn't close, the carburetor needle valve doesn't operate properly, or the fuel line ruptures between the engine and the fuel tank at a point below the fuel level.
+A shutoff valve is necessary to guard against the possibility of gasoline siphoning through the supply line to the carburetor and into the engine in case the carburetor float valve doesn't close, the carburetor needle valve doesn't operate properly, or the fuel line ruptures between the engine and the fuel tank at a point below the fuel level.
 The shut-off valve can be installed at the tank withdrawal fitting, or at a location where the line from the fuel tank will no longer remain above the fuel tank top level.
 It can be electrically operated automatically (with manual override) to open when the engine starts and close when it shuts down.
 A manually operated valve can also be used, operated either from the Start/Stop panel area or from the vessel's deck.
 The shut-off valve should be of the fuel oil type, and it is important that all joints be free of pressure leaks.

-NOTE: The use of mechanical spring-type check valves instead of a solenoid shut-off valve is not recommended since these may tax the fuel lift pump's ability to draw fuel through a check valve.
+NOTE: The use of mechanical spring-type check valves instead of an electric solenoid shut-off valve is not recommended since these may tax the lift pump's ability to draw fuel through the check valve.
 A check valve can trap debris under its seat which inhibits the valve's ability to close.
 In addition, if a check valve's cracking pressure is too high, it can contribute to vapor lock.
-Should a mechanical-type spring-loaded check valve be used, it should be an adjustable type, such as a Weatherhead #43 x 6.
-This adjustable type valve should be adjusted to have a cracking pressure that will prevent siphoning when the engine or generator is not operating but not so excessive as to prevent the fuel lift pump from drawing fuel through the valve.
+Should a mechanical-type spring loaded check valve be used, it must be of an adjustable type.
+This type valve should be adjusted to have a cracking pressure that will prevent siphoning when the engine or generator is not operating but not so excessive as to prevent the fuel pump from drawing fuel through it.